diallorg/Projet-HackathonOneM2M2021/README.md

 # Projet-Hackaton
-#Bievenue dans ce projet  HEPHAESTUS
+#Welcom to this project HEPHAESTUS
-# Descrip
+# Description
-Hephaestus: Prevention is a forest fire prevention tool that serves the fire brigade by locating the different areas of risk using temperature, wind, CO2, GPS and humidity sensors, allowing the firemen to take action before a fire ignites.
+Hephaestus: is a forest fire prevention tool that serves the fire brigade by locating the different areas of risk using temperature, wind, CO2, GPS and humidity sensors, allowing the firemen to take action before a fire ignites.